Springs Coast Research Station

-The Peace River is the principal freshwater source for Charlotte Harbor, Florida’s second largest estuary.
-The Peace River is a critical life line of central Florida – it is an essential source of water supply for thousands of Floridians, and it is the watershed of the Bone Valley region- Charlotte Harbor and southwest Florida’s health is directly related to the health of the Peace River.
+The Peace River is the principal freshwater source for Charlotte Harbor, Florida’s second-largest estuary.
+The Peace River is a critical lifeline of central Florida – it is an essential source of water supply for thousands of Floridians, and it is the watershed of the Bone Valley region- Charlotte Harbor and southwest Florida’s health is directly related to the health of the Peace River.
 A healthy, protected, Peace River is critical in light of the fact that the region’s primary land uses over the past century have been phosphate mining and agriculture.
 The Peace River corridor is not only regionally significant, it also provides one of the few viable options for functionally connecting conservation lands in the south and north Florida, from the Everglades to the tip of the Florida panhandle.

 The Effects of Flatwoods Restoration on Wildlife

-In 1998, CF Industries underwent an experiment to compare various treatments in attempt to identify the most effective, timely, and cost efficient way to restore improved pasture to pine flatwoods, the native habitat type on six selected treatment areas.
-One way to gage the success of this flatwoods restoration is to compare the wildlife use of these treatment areas to the wildlife use in typical pine flatwoods (reference sites) in close proximity to the treatment areas.
+In 1998, CF Industries underwent an experiment to compare various treatments in an attempt to identify the most effective, timely, and cost-efficient way to restore improved pasture to pine flatwoods, the native habitat type on six selected treatment areas.
+One way to gauge the success of this flatwoods restoration is to compare the wildlife use of these treatment areas to the wildlife use in typical pine flatwoods (reference sites) in close proximity to the treatment areas.
 In other words, “if you build it, will they come?”
 Wildlands designed and implemented an intensive survey regimen on the treatment sites and two local, typical pine flatwoods communities for comparison.

 Jumping Gully Preserve Comprehensive Restoration Plan

-Wildlands Conservation is assisting PascoCounty with developing a comprehensive restoration plan for the newly acquired preserve in Pasco County, FL.
-The preserve is a relatively hilly 600 acre property that extends along the upper reaches of CrewsLake in central Pasco County.
+Wildlands Conservation is assisting Pasco County with developing a comprehensive restoration plan for the newly acquired preserve in Pasco County, FL.
+The preserve is a relatively hilly 600-acre property that extends along the upper reaches of CrewsLake in central Pasco County.